mysterioustrousers/MTDates/README.md

 totally unreasonable to imagine Apple might add one of these methods to NSDate.
 I thought it to be the proper thing to do and I figured I'd better do it sooner than later.
 I hope you understand.
 Thanks for using the project and for your support.

-To use the library without the need to prefix the methods, add `MTDATES_SHORTHAND=1` to your Target's Preprocessor Macros in the Build Settings; or add `#define MTDATES_SHORTHAND 1` to your target's .pch file.
+To use the library without the need to prefix the methods, add `MTDATES_NO_PREFIX=1` to your Target's Preprocessor Macros in the Build Settings; or add `#define MTDATES_NO_PREFIX 1` to your target's .pch file.

 ### Installation